Bloomington, Illinois: History

-The Bloomington area was at the edge of a large grove occupied by the Kickapoo people before the first Euro-American settlers arrived in the early 1820s.
+The Bloomington area was at the edge of a large grove occupied by the Kickapoo before the first Euro-American settlers arrived in the early 1820s.
 Springing from the settlement of Keg Grove, later called Blooming Grove, Bloomington was named as county seat on December 25, 1830, when McLean County was created.

 When the County of McLean was incorporated, a county seat was established, but the legislation stated the site of Bloomington "would be located later."
 Gavin Quinn, one of the new county's promoters, offered to donate 60 acre of his land for the new town.
 His offer was accepted, and Bloomington was laid out.
 Its lots were sold at a well-attended and noisy auction on July 4, 1831.
 At this time there were few roads, but rich soils brought new farmers who began commerce by conducting their business in the county.
 People came from all over to trade and do business at the town's center, known today as Downtown Bloomington, including Abraham Lincoln, who worked as a lawyer in nearby Springfield.
 Prominent Bloomington resident Jesse W. Fell, who founded the Bloomington Pantagraph and was most prominent in local real estate, had suggested the Lincoln-Douglas debates in 1854 and played a prominent role in pushing Lincoln to run for president.

 In 1900, an officer on patrol discovered a fire in a laundry across the street from the old city hall and police station.
 He sounded an alarm but the fire destroyed most of the downtown, especially the areas north and east of the courthouse.
 The burnt area was quickly rebuilt from the designs of local architects George Miller and Paul O. Moratz.